Skip to main content

 important

-4. In the Pagination dropdown, select RFC 5988 - Web Linking.
-Optionally, in the Current page relation name field, enter self.
+3. In the Pagination dropdown, select RFC 5988 - Web Linking.

-Cribl Stream will collect the next page until either the no further next link is returned, or the next link is the same as the self link.
+Cribl Stream will collect the next page until either the no further next link is returned.

 The Preview modal should now display five events containing five items in the items array.

-Offset pagination works by calculating the "offset" of the first item to be collected from the page.
+As mentioned earlier, offset pagination works by calculating the "offset" of the first item to be collected from the page.
 Cribl Stream introduced this feature in version 3.4.
+And we already looked at an API that had offset and limit information available.
+Run the following command in your sandbox terminal:

 You'll see terminal output that looks like the following: